30 April is known as May Eve, marking May Day and the beginning of the ancient Celt festival of Beltane.

 That was never woven or spun

-- The rhyme suggests go out barefoot very early on May morning, wash your face in that magical dew (or late snow) Your complexion will instantly improve.
-Let the wind and sunshine dry your face and you’ll have good luck all year.
-Well, you can if you want to….depending on the weather, very early morning this time of year can be utterly wonderful
+- The rhyme suggests we go out barefoot very early on May morning and wash our faces in all that magical dew (or late snow) Your complexion will instantly improve.
+Let the wind and sunshine dry our faces and we’ll have good luck all year.

-- Bringing in ‘the may’ is considered lucky, and means gathering cuttings of flowering trees for magical protection of the home.
+- Bringing in ‘the may’ means gathering cuttings of flowering trees for magical protection of the home.
 Bring in branches of forsythia, magnolia, lilac, or other flowering branches.
-Decorate the doorway to keep unfriendly fae and other spirits away.
+Decorate the doorway to keep away unfriendly fae and other spirits

 - Make garlands or decorate a basket or a ‘May bush’ with flowers and coloured ribbons.
 This would often be a hawthorn bush but it doesn’t have to be.